Dr. Aleksandr Dayanayev

 How long does dental bonding last?

-Does insurance cover dental bonding?
+Will my dental insurance cover dental bonding?

 When should I make an appointment for dental bonding?